 The settings shown here are for Windows 7, but they are basically the same as those available for Windows Vista.
 If necessary, you can drag the monitor icons so that they are arranged in the same way as the monitors on your desk.
 Click “Identify” to verify which monitor is 1 and which monitor is 2.
 You’ll see the numbers appear on your monitors.

 Under Multiple displays, you can also adjust what you see on the second monitor.
 You have the following choices:

 - Extend your displays –This spreads your desktop over both monitors and lets you drag items between the two screens.
 This is how most people use two monitors, and it’s the default setting for desktop computers.
 After your monitor is set up, you can use your mouse to grab the title bar (the top portion) of a window and drag it to your new display.
 If a window does not move when you drag it, double-click the title bar first, and then drag it.

 - Duplicate your displays –This displays the same desktop on both monitors.
 For a laptop, this is the default setting.
 This is useful if you’re giving a presentation with your laptop connected to a projector or large monitor.

 - Show your desktop on only one monitor –This is most commonly used with a laptop if you want to keep your laptop screen blank after you connect to a large desktop monitor.

 When you disconnect the additional monitor, the original display settings are restored to your primary display.
 In addition, all open files and program windows are moved to the primary display.
 The next time that you connect the same monitor, the Windows operating system automatically applies the display settings that you used the last time that you connected this monitor.

 You’ll find that having two monitors can forever change the way you work with your computer.
 Be creative and experiment with the sizing of application windows and what information you can keep in constant view while doing multiple tasks.
-And if you have any questions or difficulties with this process, contact the Internet & Telephone experts!
+If you have any questions or difficulties with this process, contact your Onepath experts today!